-This guide for parents contains useful and important information for preparing your son or daughter as they embark on their formal schooling.
+This guide for parents and carers has useful and important information for preparing your son or daughter as they embark on, and throughout, their formal schooling.
 This booklet also contains a list of helpful websites and contact numbers should you require further information.

-A printable version of Starting School - A guide for parents (1.2mb) is also available
+- A printable version of Starting School - A guide for parents 2015-2016 (2Mb) is also available

 Starting school can be a stressful time for young children.
 Schools can sometimes be confronting places with lots of children of different ages and new routines to learn.
 Your son or daughter needs lots of support from you before they start school and especially in the first few weeks.

 Label all your child's belongings and check for special requirements such as a library bag and art shirt or smock.
 Encourage your child to dress themselves so they can manage things like taking jumpers or coats on and off at school.

 Help them with going to the toilet by themselves and ensure they are able to make their needs known to the teacher.
 Accidents can happen so a change of underwear can help your school manage the accident with the least amount of fuss.